-Looking back, we know that Neil Young only played on his two tracks “Helpless” & “Country Girl”, plus three more songs “Almost Cut My Hair”, “Woodstock” and “Everybody I Love You”.
+Neil Young only played on five tracks…his two songs, “Helpless” & “Country Girl”, plus “Almost Cut My Hair”, “Woodstock” and “Everybody I Love You”.

 As much as I love Neil Young, it could certainly be debated whether his addition was good or bad for Crosby, Stills & Nash.
 Drummer Dallas Taylor, Bassist Greg Reeves, and Engineer Bill Halverson have said the first album was made with great cooperation and enthusiasm, but Deja Vu had the musicians butting heads.
 We’ll never know if CSN would have had smoother sailing if they hadn’t added the Y. What we do know is that even though Neil Young had two very good solo albums prior to joining CSN, they were not very successful.
 His solo success came after Deja Vu gave him a much higher profile.
 He clearly showcased his talent with After The Gold Rush and Harvest…which were his next two releases.
 Those were filled with songs CSN would have loved to record.

 Deja Vu hit #1, and eventually went 7-times Platinum in the U.S. alone.
 It’s also one of the best titles ever for a second album.
-The album’s popularity not only helped Neil Young’s solo efforts, but the other members of the group had major success with their individual releases.
+Its popularity not only helped Young’s solo efforts, but the other members of the group had major success with their individual releases.